tdewolff/minify/README.md

 Minification typically runs at about 60MB/s ~= 220GB/h.

-Options:

-- KeepWhitespace: do not remove whitespace between inline tags but still collapse multiple whitespace characters into one

 The XML minifier uses these minifications:

 - strip unnecessary whitespace and otherwise collapse it to one space (or newline if it originally contained a newline)
 - strip comments
 - collapse tags with no content to a void tag
 - strip CDATA sections wherever possible

+Options:

+- `KeepWhitespace` do not remove whitespace between inline tags but still collapse multiple whitespace characters into one

 ## Installation
 Run the following command